Arctic ground squirrel: Diet

 This squirrel feeds on grasses, sedges, mushrooms, bog rushes, bilberries, willows, roots, stalks, leaves, leaf buds, flowers, catkins, and seeds.
 They will also eat insects and, occasionally, even supplement their diet with carrion (such as mice, snowshoe hares and caribou) as well as juvenile Arctic ground squirrels.
 Sometimes these squirrels carry food back to their den in their cheeks.
+Predation on collared lemmings has been recorded in the Northwest Territories, and on St. Lawrence Island squirrels have been reported scavenging walrus and whale meat.
+On some Alaskan islands they eat the eggs of passerine birds and the eggs and chicks of seabirds.

 Reproduction

 During the mating season, males engage in male-male aggressive encounters for mating rights.